disconcision/containment-patterns/README.md

 ### ⋱ How

 Technically: an *n-holed context* is a captured composable continuation which can be used in a pattern template as a normal n-ary procedure.
 These continuations are captured as the pattern-matcher left-to-right preorder-traverses the target looking for matches.
-While the captured context is really just a function which can be applied normally, you can (optionally) use ⋱ in the template as well for symmetry (see example below).

 Explictly: The pattern `(⋱ <context-name> <pattern>)` binds a procedure to `<context-name>` and a `<match>` to `<pattern>` satisfying `(equal? (<context> <matches>) target)`. `⋱+` is similar, but it binds a list of all matches instead of just the first result, and `⋱1` insists that the match should be unique.

+Caveat: If you're using any matchers which have side-effects, note that the inner pattern is evaluated twice for each successful match.

 ### ⋱ Installation and Usage Instructions